yorkulibraries/HeritageSingersCanada/pages/about.md

 ## About the Collection

-This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:
+This digtal exhibit is established as an extention of the recently established Heritage Singers archival collection at the CLara Thomas Archives at York University [HSCollection](https://atom.library.yorku.ca/index.php/heritage-singers-canada-fonds-f0783), a project to commemorate and celebrate the legacy of the Heritage Singers:

 - a CSV of collection metadata
 - a folder of JPG images or PDF documents